vahapgencdal/TMS/README.md

 All the services can be test with swagger-ui.

-## if you localhost:8080 you will access frontend
+## if you got localhost:8080 you will access frontend